A Travel Price Comparison for Families, Couples, and Backpackers Reykjavik vs. David for Vacations, Tours, and Honeymoons

 In the Pacific West of Panama, David is the capital city of Chiriqui province.
 The city's population of almost 150,000 is among the wealthiest in the country.
 There is a well established middle class and unemployment remains low in the area.
 The area has grown rapidly in recent years with growing commercial and banking sectors.
 The city is well connected to the rest of the country by the Pan American Highway.

-For some great organized tour ideas, see The Best Budget Tours to Iceland, The Best Tours for Seniors to Iceland, The Best One-Week (7-Day) Tours from Panama City, and The Best 2-Week Tours from Panama City.
+For some great organized tour ideas, see The Best Budget Tours to Iceland, The Best Tours for Seniors to Iceland, The Best Romantic Tours for Couples in Panama, and The Best Budget Tours to Panama.

 Which place is cheaper, David or Reykjavik?